uvaai/ml1/10 week1/10 Elements of AI/content.md

 separate file somewhere, as you will need to hand it in as part of your written assignment for this week.

+**You can submit your file using the submit tab on the "Turing's paper" page.**